cbonoz/online23/README2.md

 Lit Protocol: Core encryption and decryption

 NextJS: We utilized NextJS to create a responsive and interactive frontend interface that offers a seamless browsing experience for users.
-Deployed on surge. -->
+Deployed on vercel. -->

 ## Running the project (from scratch)